top of page

 Heidy Medina, PhD, MPH

-Heidy Medina, PhD, MPH is a recent graduate of the Epidemiology PhD program at the University of Miami Miller School of Medicine.
+Heidy Medina, PhD, MPH is a Postdoctoral Scholar in the NCI-funded T32 South Florida Cancer Control Training in Disparities and Equity (CTIDE) Program at the University of Miami Sylvester Comprehensive Cancer Center.
+She is a graduate of the Epidemiology PhD program at the University of Miami Miller School of Medicine.
 She also graduated from the University of Miami with a BS in Biology and Psychology where she also completed her Masters in Public Health.
 Heidy’s interests in cancer health disparities stem from her graduate capstone project in pediatric cancers in which she worked with the childhood cancer survivorship program at Alex’s Place Sylvester Comprehensive Cancer Center in engaging with childhood cancer survivors in examining long-term effects of treatment and increasing patient knowledge and self-advocacy.
 She later continued to volunteer at the clinic after her project finalized and enjoyed getting to know the patients and their families on a more personal level which impacted her perspectives on her long-term career goals.
-Heidy’s doctoral training includes working with Dr. Frank Penedo in evaluating the impact of symptom and toxicities monitoring and management in ambulatory oncology as well as the use of patient reported outcomes in survivorship care.
-Additionally, under the supervision of her primary faculty mentor Dr. Paulo Pinheiro, her research focuses on examining disparities in incidence, survival, and mortality across various cancer sites amongst racial/ethnic minorities and special populations.
+Heidy’s doctoral training included working with Dr. Frank Penedo in evaluating the impact of symptom and toxicities monitoring and management in ambulatory oncology as well as the use of patient reported outcomes in survivorship care.
+Additionally, under the supervision of her primary faculty mentor Dr. Paulo Pinheiro, her research focused on examining disparities in incidence, survival, and mortality across various cancer sites amongst racial/ethnic minorities and special populations.
 Specifically, utilizing population-based, cancer registry surveillance methodology.
-In Dr. Moreno’s lab, she is excited to be able to find an intersection between her passion for cancer survivorship and epidemiology, while focusing on examining disparities in Hispanics and underrepresented populations.
+Working with Dr. Moreno now during her postdoctoral training, she is excited to be able to find an intersection between her passion for cancer survivorship and epidemiology, while focusing on examining disparities in Hispanics and underrepresented populations such as individuals with metastatic disease and adolescents and young adults with cancer.
 During her spare time, Heidy enjoys going to the gym, exploring new beaches, finding new hole in the wall places in Miami and surrounding areas, and watching true crime documentaries.

 Medical Student